 (washable fabric) Use a 1 inch/ 2 cm wide strip of water soluble embroidery stabiliser between the fabric and the feed dogs.
 If you really need to control things, you could put stabiliser on both sides of the fabric.

-(dry cleaned fabric) Use tear-away embroidery stabiliser.
-Sew to the wrong side of the fabric, so what is left after tearing away should be hidden by the seam allowance.
+(dry cleaned fabric) Use a strip of tear-away embroidery stabiliser.
+Sew to the wrong side of the fabric, so what is left in the stitches after tearing away the stabiliser should be hidden by the seam allowance.

 – – –